laurent-garnier/vision_visp/visp_auto_tracker/README.md

 ## Setup

 This package contains submodules.
-It can be compiled like any other ROS package using `catkin_make`.
+It can be compiled like any other ROS package using `colcon build`.

 ### Prerequisities